Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ## **Step 6.
 Deploy oracle service**

 At this point we should have:
-- Deployed the x590 verifier smart contract (Step 1)
+- Deployed the x590 verifier smart contract ([Step 3](/developers/deployment_guides/blockchain/oracles#step-3-deploy-the-x509-verifier-smart-contract))
-- Prepared the oracle service solution (Step 2)
+- Prepared the oracle service solution ([Step 4](/developers/deployment_guides/blockchain/oracles#step-4-prepare-oracle-service-for-deployment-on-super-protocol))
-- Deployed the oracle smart contract (Step 3)
+- Deployed the oracle smart contract ([Step 5](/developers/deployment_guides/blockchain/oracles#step-5-prepare-and-deploy-oracle-smart-contract))

 In this step we will deploy the oracle service that will be running on Super Protocol inside TEE.
 To recap, its function is to regularly update the BTC/USD price from the Oracle contract which we have deployed on the previous step.

-Open a new terminal window and go to `solutions/Blockchain/sp-oracle/script/inputs/` folder.
-We will need to set up a config for Oracle service.
+Open a new terminal window and go to `/Blockchain/sp-oracle/script/inputs/` folder where we will need to configure the API inputs for Oracle service.

+### Set up root certificates

 First, you will need to retrieve the trusted root certificates to validate the connection to the API service that your oracle will be requesting to.
 You can extract root certificate of the particular API that you will be using, but because certificates may change unpredictably we recommend listing the full root certificates list from your computer.

-If you have run Oracle locally, the file `ca_certificates.crt` has been already generated and it is located in the directory `solutions/Blockchain/sp-oracle/script/inputs`.
+If you have run the Oracle locally, the file `ca_certificates.crt` has been already generated.
+It is located in the directory `/Blockchain/sp-oracle/script/inputs`.
 In addition, you can update it with your own list of trusted certificates.
-Otherwise please move on to the creation of `input.json`.
+Otherwise, you can go on to the creation of `input.json`.

 While in the `inputs` directory, execute:

-### Linux
+Linux
 ```shell
 cat /etc/ssl/certs/*.pem >> ./ca_certificates.crt
 ```

-### Mac OS
+Mac OS
 ```shell
 security export -t certs -f pemseq -k /System/Library/Keychains/SystemRootCertificates.keychain -o ./ca_certificates.crt
 ```

-This command will create or update file `ca_certificates.crt` inside `inputs/` directory.
+This command will create or update file `ca_certificates.crt` inside the `/inputs` directory.
 It contains the system root certificates.

+### Configure input.json

 Second, create `input.json` by copying the `input.example.json`: